iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 calibrate if *Communication* was previously set to *Autodetect*.
 Check that the *Communication* setting matches the protocol you calibrated with.
 If *Communication* was explicitly set to a value other than *Autodetect* prior to calibration, then its value should not change.
 The figure below shows the an example of the *Communication* parameter after calibrating a module with the Standard PWM protocol.
 If you do wish to switch to using another protocol, you can simply change the selected Communication protocol. **Reboot the module after connecting it to with Control Center before attempting to control it with your flight controller.
-When a Vertiq module communicates with Control Center, it cannot receive hobby protocol commands until it reboots.**
+When a Vertiq module communicates with Control Center, it cannot receive timer based protocol commands until it reboots.**

 .. figure:: ../_static/tutorial_images/calibration_tutorial/general_communication_calibrated.JPG